Beza Fellows

 FELLOW OF CLASSICAL HUMANITIES & THEOLOGY

-Kevin G. Smith holds a B.A. in Bible & Theology, an M.A. in Theological Studies, and is currently completing his M.L.S.
+Kevin G. Smith holds a B.A. in Bible & Theology (Multnomah University), an M.A. in Theological Studies (Nazarene Theological Seminar).
+He is currently completing his M.L.S.
 (Emporia State University) and Th.M.
 (Puritan Reformed Theological Seminary).
-He has over ten years of experience in teaching and administration in the classical Christian Upper School and university settings.
-He also provides research assistance to scholars through his service as Librarian for several Christian institutions.
-With several research interests, he is currently focusing his studies on the educational endeavors among the thinkers and practitioners of the Renaissance and Reformation.
-He is married and has a growing young family who enjoy good books, finishing puzzles, and the beauties of the Pacific Northwest.
-Please find more of his work through his website, Reformed Paideia (reformedpaideia.org).
+He has over ten years of experience in teaching and administration in classical Christian Upper School and university settings.
+Kevin also serves several Christian institutions as a librarian.
+With several research interests, he is currently focusing his studies on philosophy and practice of education during the Renaissance and Reformation periods.
+Kevin is married and has a growing young family who enjoy good books, finishing puzzles, and the beauties of the Pacific Northwest.
+You can find more of his work on his website, Reformed Paideia.

 -